 The 36th Annual Arizona Families for Home Education (AFHE) Convention will take place on July 19 and 20, 2019, at the Phoenix Convention Center.
 With over 5,000 in attendance, this is the largest gathering of homeschoolers and educators in the state.

 Meanwhile, the Musical Instrument Museum (MIM) celebrates educators all month long for Educator Appreciation Month at MIM, offering free admission so teachers can learn how to incorporate arts into their curriculum.

 There are also special Flashlight Tours of the Desert Botanical Garden in Phoenix all summer long.
 These sensory adventures invite kids of all ages to bring their own flashlights and explore the trails to see nocturnal-blooming plants or enjoy a different play and education-based activity sponsored by the Garden each night.

-Historic Downtown Glendale will host its annual "Christmas in July" event on July 14, 2018.
+Historic Downtown Glendale will host its annual "Christmas in July" event in July (2019 dates have not been announced yet).
 Featuring holiday crafts, sweet treats, and merchant discounts along with a visit from a summertime Santa Claus and free trolley rides, this yearly celebration is a great way to spend a Saturday afternoon near Phoenix, especially if you're traveling with children.
 Start at the Glendale Chamber of Commerce, where they'll be distributing a special holiday map to all guests so you don't miss any of the festive fun.